-Christoph Wiesner kill and dress a hog.
+I had one of the most inspiring days of my life Monday, watching Austrian farmer/butcher Christoph Wiesner kill and dress a hog.
 See video below of evisceration shot by Austrian journalist Jürgen Schmücking, covering Pigstock TC and Michigan wines and beers.
 We met on Marc Santucci’s farm, on a warm fall day, surrounded by leaves, apple trees, and tall grass.
 The pigs were rooting in an open-air pen, where the slaughter took place.
 Christoph stunned the pig with a bolt.
-He explained that it was important to do this with the pig in its natural position—less stress on both animal and muscle, which can be harmed by the ...I had one of the most inspiring days of my life Monday, watching Austrian farmer/butcher
+He explained that it was important to do this with the pig in its natural position—less stress on both animal and muscle, which can be harmed by the acidity produced by stress.
+He was nervous and I could see it, his own heart pounding, taking deep breaths.
+He petted the pig and made loving noises to Read On »

 To celebrate this week’s publication of Salumi, my and Brian Polycn’s deeper quest into the craft of dry-curing meat, I’m giving away three copies signed by both me and Brian to three commenters on this post.
 For those who aren’t clear on the definition (and Italians don’t make things easy), salumi refers to Italian cured or preserved meats—mostly dry-cured, and mostly made from pig parts—everything from guanciale to mortadella to prosciutto.
 Salami, with an A rather than a U, are dry-cured sausages and are one of the many preparations that salumi comprises.
 My aim, as in much of my cookbook work, is to simplify what seems to be complicated.
 When I walked into my first salumeria, I was astonished by the variety available.
 Case upon case of salumi, whole sections devoted to different kinds of Read On »